 - In August-September 2008, Anaren announced the strategic acquisition of two companies whose technology portfolios enhance our own: Syracuse-based MS Kennedy and Littleton, Colorado-based Unicircuit, Inc. Each of them bringing to Anaren approximately 140+ employees and annual sales of $18+ million, MSK and Unicircuit were added to our Space & Defense Group, where their shared experience with the defense and aerospace sector -- and unique-yet-complementary technology -- expanded our value to customers and opportunities for new business.

-- Most recently, and as part of Texas Instruments Design Network, Anaren launched its innovative Anaren Integrate Radio module line -- offering eOEMs a refreshingly easy way to take a product wireless.
+- Most recently, and as part of Texas Instruments Design Network, Anaren launched its innovative Anaren Integrate Radio (AIR) module line -- offering eOEMs a refreshingly easy way to take a product wireless.

 With dynamic growth in all of the sectors we call home – from space and defense, to wireless infrastructure and consumer devices, to the medical and broadcast sectors – our future is every bit as bright as our heritage is rich!